italobusi/draft-poidt-teas-actn-poi-assurance/draft-ietf-teas-actn-poi-assurance.md

 # Conventions and Definitions

 ## Terminology
+This document uses the ACTN terminology defined in [RFC8453] {{RFC8453}} and in {{!I-D.ietf-teas-actn-poi-applicability}}.

+In addition, this document uses the following terminology.

 TCA (Threshold Crossing Alert)
 : A notification generated by a network element or controller when a monitored performance parameter crosses a pre-configured threshold value.
 TCAs are used to signal potential SLA violations or network degradation conditions to higher-layer management systems.
 In the context of this document, TCAs are generated at the router or PNC level and propagated upward through the MDSC to the Orchestrator layer.